 Expenses for the year ended September 30, 2013 totaled \$8.3 million.
 Base management fee for the same period totaled \$2.2 million, incentive fee totaled \$1.9 million, Credit Facility expenses totaled \$2.3 million (including \$0.4 million of Credit Facility amendment expenses), general and administrative expenses totaled \$1.8 million and excise taxes were \$0.1 million.
-The increase in management fee, incentive fee and Credit Facility expenses was due to the growth of our portfolio and expanding our borrowing capacity under our Credit Facility.
+The increase in expenses was due to the growth of our portfolio and expanding our borrowing capacity under our Credit Facility.